sunpy/ablog/docs/manual/posting-and-listing.rst

    are accepted.

    Using :confval:`blog_authors` and :confval:`blog_locations`
-   configuration variables, you can also provide links to authors and locations, which will be displayed in archive pages generated for all unique authors and locations.
+   configuration variables, you can also provide home pages and full names of authors and locations, which will be displayed in archive pages generated for all unique authors and locations.

    **Redirections**